dotnet/orleans/Getting-Started-With-Orleans/Observers.md

 ---
 {% include JB/setup %}

-**NOte:** Support for observers might be removed in a future version if there is not demand for it since simple in memory streams can support the same concept with more power and flexibility.

 There are situations in which a simple message/response pattern is not enough, and the client needs to receive asynchronous notifications.
 For example, a user might want to be notified when a new instant message has been published by a friend.